securityespresso/blog/_posts/2017-11-14-chrome-and-safari-uxss.md

 ![parent-tab-apple]({{ site.baseurl }}/content/images/parent-tab-apple.png)

-What's even way cooler than this - you can write into it.
+What's even way cooler than this - you can write them as well.
 You can just create a local HTML file, write `<iframe>` with parent-tab and using JavaScript you can write arbitrary contents to it!
 That's how the first exploit is born, where `parent-tab.html` is a redirect to `parent-tab://+domain`.

 ![first_exploit]({{ site.baseurl }}/content/images/first_exploit.png)